Immigration

 Are people really that stupid (don’t answer that, I don’t want to know)?
 Do most Americans really think a fence is the answer to the illegal immigration mess?
 A fence along the entire border?
 Really?
 Are they going to put it on Mexican property or are they going to rip off the landowner and make him or her put it on their property?
 Are we going to fence out those damned Canadians too?
 What happens if someone comes by boat (Vietnamese, Cubans)?
 Shouldn’t we fence off the coast lines?
 Jesus Christos people, at what point do we surround ourselves with a force field and let nothing come in?

 The fences that exist now barely slows them down.
 They go under, over, or through them.
-The detection of breaches and repair of the breaches eats up valuable manpower and resources.
+Detecting and repairing breaches in the fence eats up valuable personnel and resources.
 I don’t mind the fences in El Paso or other large border towns that have hiding places in proximity to the border but even those don’t and won’t solve the problem.
 The problem is their poor standard of living and our bait.
 Our political system has created and expanded a government entity known as I.C.E. to “solve” an unsolvable problem.
 If we solve the problem we will have to dismantle or re-task I.C.E. to some other manufactured crisis and that will result in even more spending.

 Make no mistake, if the government creates it and runs it, then it’s a cost center.
-In the business world a cost center is represented by a negative number on the balance sheet.
+In the business world a cost center is a negative number on the balance sheet.

 Posted in Thoughts, Uncategorized | 1 Comment